srikotturu/Machine-Learning/ChatGPT/Voice Assistant/readme.md

 ## Output

 <img src= "img/output.png">
-To hear the assistant's audio response, see the google slides.
+To hear the assistant's audio response, please see the google slides.